baentsch/oqs-software/haproxy/README.md

 ### Short form

-`docker run -p 4443:4443 -e BACKEND=<backend-address:port> -t openqsafe/haproxy-ubuntu` starts a QSC-enabled HAproxy on port 4443 of the local machine acting as reverse proxy towards the (plain http) backend.
+`docker run -p 4443:4443 -e BACKEND='backend-address:port' -t openqsafe/haproxy-ubuntu` starts a QSC-enabled HAproxy on port 4443 of the local machine acting as reverse proxy towards the (plain http) backend (at 'backend-address:port').

 If you have an OQS-enabled SDK or applications, you can connect to this as usual, e.g., via `curl https://HAPROXY-ADDRESS:4443`.

 If you do not have that, you can start a forward proxy with this command

-`docker run -p 8080:8080 -e DISABLE_CERT_CHECK=1 -t openqsafe/haproxy-alpine HAPROXY-ADDRESS:4443` provides a plain interface to the above at `http://localhost:8080'.
+`docker run -p 8080:8080 -e DISABLE_CERT_CHECK=1 -t openqsafe/haproxy-alpine-client HAPROXY-ADDRESS:4443` provides a plain interface to the above at `http://localhost:8080'.

 This sets up a transparent, application level QSC-protected tunnel between the two HAproxy instances that can be accessed with any plain HTTP tooling or browser.
 For more secure and realistic setups, read on.

+*Note 1:* In case you don't have a plain HTTP server to OQS-enable, you can start one easily (on port 8000) for test purposes with `python3 -m http.server`.
+Be aware that such simple http server then serves the contents of the folder where it have been started...

+*Note 2:* The server-side proxy output the QSC-certificate it generated on the fly.
+You should pass this to a curl invocation with the option `--ca-cert` to eliminate the otherwise occuring warning about an untrusted server certificate.
 ### Some more details

 If provided no arguments, the main docker image configures all components and creates all required persistent HAproxy frontend PKI artifacts in an ephemeral manner: CA (key and certificate), server (key and certificate).
 The utility script for this is `scripts/run.sh`.
 The resultant HAproxy is accessible at the exposed port 4443.